 John's writings emerging from this period of study and reflection illuminated with deep and critical compassion our innate human hunger to belong within the physical and mental landscapes that we mysteriously inhabit.
 In 1997, Anam Cara, was published, instantly becoming an international best-seller and propelling John onto the world's stage.
 Eternal Echoes: Exploring our Hunger to Belong, followed in 1998.
 In 2000, John retired from public priestly ministry, living in a remote cottage in Connemara.
 He devoted himself full-time to writing and a public life of speaking and advocating for social justice, while inspiring the powerful in society to engage in meaningful change.
 Subsequently, John's reputation as an internationally-renowned and gifted speaker, as well as seminar leader and organizational consultant, brought him to large audiences around the world.
 A collection of poetry, Conamara Blues, was published in 2001, followed by Divine Beauty: The Invisible Embrace, in 2004.
 In 2007, just two months before John's sudden and unexpected death, Benedictus (Europe) / To Bless the Space Between Us (USA) was published.
 Echoes of Memory, originally published in 1994, was republished in 2009, followed by, The Four Elements: Reflections on Nature, in 2010.
 A collection of John's interviews with RTÉ Radio broadcaster, John Quinn, Walking on the Pastures of Wonder, was published in Ireland in 2015.
-The counterpart, Walking in Wonder: Eternal Wisdom for a Modern World, will be released in the US/UK.
+The counterpart, Walking in Wonder: Eternal Wisdom for a Modern World, is now available in the US/UK.
 On November 29, 2022, John's latest book was launched, a 25th Anniversary Edition of his beloved classic, Anam Cara.
 The anniversary edition includes a new Foreword by Michael D. Higgins, President of Ireland, a new Afterword by John's brother, Pat, along with insightful reflections from John's inner circle of friends.
 Future publications are expected; a significant body of John's writing is being carefully curated and prepared for emergence.